 Stages of Prostate Cancer

 Grade group - There are five grades of prostate cancer.
-Stage 1, which is low grade and slower growing, through Stage 5, which is high grade and rapidly growing.
+Grade 1, which is low grade and slower growing, through Grade 5, which is high grade and rapidly growing.
 The grade is related to the Gleason score determined during the biopsy.

 - Grade 1: Gleason score of 6 or less